-The Event Scheduler is a very useful feature when enabled.
-It is a framework for executing SQL commands at specific times or at regular intervals.
-Conceptually, it is similar to the idea of the Unix crontab (also known as a "cron job") or the Windows Task Scheduler.
+The Event Scheduler is a framework for executing SQL commands at specific times or at regular intervals, similarly to the Unix crontab or the Windows Task Scheduler.

-The basics of its architecture are simple.
 An event is a stored routine with a starting date and time, and a recurring tag.
-Once defined and activated, it will run when requested.
 Unlike triggers, events are not linked to specific table operations, but to dates and times.
-Using the event scheduler, the database administrator can perform recurring events with minimal hassle.
 Common uses are the cleanup of obsolete data, the creation of summary tables for statistics, and monitoring of server performance and usage.